 In the days of chattel slavery capitalist production on a large scale was impossible, because it was unprofitable for the master to keep more slaves than he could profitably use all the time.
 He could not afford a reserve army, for he must feed and care for his workers whether he could use them or not.
 This difficulty is overcome by the wage system.
 The conditions and even the name of slavery have changed, but the fact remains untouched.

 Indeed, slavery is not yet abolished.
-So long as the laborer is deprived of property in the instruments of production, so long as his labor-power is a commodity which he is obliged to sell to another, he is not a free being, be he white or black.
+So long as the laborer is deprived of property in the instruments of production, so long as his laborpower is a commodity which he is obliged to sell to another, he is not a free being, be he white or black.
 He is simply a slave to a master and from morning until night is as much a bondsman as any negro ever was below Mason and Dixon's line before the war.
 Slaves are cheaper now and do more work than at any time in the world's history.
 The same principle of subjection that ruled in the chattel system rules in the wage system.

-Let us inquire here, of what does slavery consist?
+Let us inquire here of what does slavery consist?
 It consists in the compulsory using of men for the benefit of the user.
 One who is forced to yield to another a part of the product of his toil is a slave, no matter where he resides or what may be the color of his skin.
-This was the condition of the negro before the war and it is his condition today, and not only his condition but the condition of all propertyless workers.
+This was the condition of the negro before the war, and it is his condition today, and not only his condition, but the condition of all propertyless workers.
 That the workman can today change his master does not alter the fact.
 The negro was a slave, not because of a certain master, but because he must yield a part of the wealth he produced to a master.
-Today he may desert one master, but he must look up another or starve, and this necessity constitutes his continued slavery.
+Today he may desert one master but he must look upon another or starve, and this necessity constitutes his continued slavery.
 Under the old system he was sure of a master and consequently his livelihood.
 One of the greatest curses of modern slavery is the fear of the slave that he will lose his position of servitude.
-Many a negro wage slave, and white as well, would gladly exchange their freedom to leave their master, for a guarantee that their master would not discharge them.
+Many a negro wage slave, and white as well, would gladly exchange their freedom to leave their master for a guarantee that their master would not discharge them.
+Formerly the masters overbid each other to get the slaves, today, the slaves underbid each other to get a master, and not to get a master means starvation.